-The PhD in Sustainability Science is a three-year programme offered by the UNU Institute for the Advanced Study of Sustainability (UNU-IAS).
-The programme aims to produce scholars who will become key researchers in the field of sustainability science.
+The PhD programme in Sustainability Science is a three-year programme that aims to produce scholars who will become key researchers in the field of sustainability science.
 The programme takes an innovative approach to sustainability, seeking to promote a better understanding of the issues by incorporating global change perspectives, specifically those related to climate change and biodiversity.

 The programme will equip graduates with comprehensive, multidisciplinary knowledge of sustainability problems, and deepen their understanding of the role of environmental sustainability in addressing current issues related to global change.
 The programme provides students with unique opportunities to interact with leading scholars and policymakers through lectures, international conferences, and workshops.
 Students undertake problem-oriented research by playing an active role in UNU-IAS research projects, and acquire the quantitative and qualitative analytical skills necessary to understand the underlying principles of various systems involved in sustainability issues and debates.
 Through coursework and research, PhD students gain critical thinking and problem-solving skills, as well as the technical literacy required to address sustainability problems.

-The programme starts in September, and by July of their third year students are expected to complete all of the course requirements, obtaining at least 14 credits.
-Students can select courses from those offered by UNU-IAS, while also enjoying the opportunity to take courses at other leading universities in Japan such as the University of Tokyo, Sophia University, International Christian University, and Yokohama National University.
+The programme starts in September, and by July of their third-year students are expected to complete all of the course requirements, obtaining at least 14 credits.
+Students can select courses from those offered by UNU-IAS, while also enjoying the opportunity to take courses at other leading universities in Japan such as the University of Tokyo, Sophia University, and International Christian University.

 For more information, including requirements, how to apply, and scholarship availability, please see the UNU-IAS website.